UDLF/UDLF/README.md

 This allows the effectiveness results (e.g., MAP, Precision, Recall) obtained for serial and parallel executions to be the same.

 The table below presents performance values for various methods on a dataset of 5,000 images, comparing serial and parallel executions.
 Default parameters and K=50 were used for all methods.
 Speedups of up to 8.60x were achieved.
 The tests were conducted on a 12th Gen Intel(R) Core(TM) i7-12700H CPU.
-Please note that the speedups for each method vary depending on the dataset, and these results are just examples do not reflect all possible cases.
+Please note that the speedups for each method vary depending on the dataset, and these results are just examples and do not reflect all possible cases.

 <center>